Pedram-Rajaei/SSN-DNN-JAX/README.md

     cnn_apply_fn, optimizer, cnn_labels)
 ```
 ### 7. Neural Network Training Step
+In the Expectation-Maximization (EM) algorithm applied to training a Neural Network (NN), the E-Step generates particles (samples or weighted latent representations) that approximate the posterior distribution over latent variables.
+In the M-Step, these particles are used to update the neural network's parameters by optimizing the expected likelihood.
+Specifically, the network's weights and biases are adjusted using gradient-based optimization (e.g., Stochastic Gradient Descent) to maximize the expected log-likelihood given the sampled particles.
+This iterative process ensures that the neural network learns a better representation of the underlying data distribution at each iteration, improving model performance and convergence stability.
 #### Implementation
 The `nn_step` function updates CNN parameters based on new particles.
 ```python